Admission and Tuition

 To begin a discussion on whether LightHouse is right for you:

 LightHouse is committed to serving youth from all economic backgrounds.
 All students will pay some portion of the annual tuition.

 The amount for a given student will be determined through the application process in consultation with the teen, their family, and the LightHouse core staff.
 LightHouse uses an independent partner organization to determine the amount of need-based scholarship required by each student.

 Financial assistance for each student will be reassessed annually to reflect changes in income.

-Tuition at LightHouse is $10,555 per year.
+For the 2019-2020 year, tuition at LightHouse is $10,870.
 We have a variety of payment options available including annual, quarterly, and monthly.

 Our goal is to create a accessible program.
 A robust fundraising program is key to meeting our annual budget needs, in order to accommodate all.